-AssessmentSoil assessment is prioritized for Trail and Rivervale residents to prevent and reduce health risks from exposure to metals that may be present in yard and garden soil.
+Soil assessment is prioritized for Trail and Rivervale residents to prevent and reduce health risks from exposure to metals that may be present in yard and garden soil.
 Top priority is expectant families, families with children age 3 and under, and families with children who have measured blood lead levels above the Family Health case management thresholds.
 Second priority is vegetable gardens.
 Third priority is yard assessment of targeted blocks of properties close to the smelter.

 Yard soil assessment is offered to every expectant family and family with children 3 years and under living in Trail and Rivervale.
 This is part of the Healthy Homes Program (see xx above).

 Vegetable garden soil assessment is available upon request for residents in Trail and Rivervale.

 Yard soil assessment is offered in a targeted manner to residents of city blocks in areas close to the smelter and where it is suspected that soil metal levels may exceed remediation action levels (see remediation section below).
 Assessment is offered to residents on a block-by-block basis each year, depending on available resources.

 People outside Trail and Rivervale can request soil sampling, which are considered on a case-by-case basis.
 These requests are typically low priority as other communities are likely to have soil metal concentrations below remediation action levels.

 Residential soil assessment generally takes place between April and November when the ground is snow-free.
 The soil assessment process includes: